unbit/spockfs/README.md

 * X-Spock-namemax

-Finally this two "standard" headers are used:
+Finally this three "standard" headers are used:

 * Content-Length (required for every HTTP/1.1 response)
 * Range (for GET and FALLOCATE methods)